-- 20. EDC will require that the information provided will demonstrate, to EDC's satisfaction, that the project in respect of which EDC is conducting a review has been designed to comply with host country requirements, such as any applicable provisions for local consultation, licenses, permits and other regulatory approvals. - 21.
+- 21. EDC will require that the information provided will demonstrate, to EDC's satisfaction, that the project in respect of which EDC is conducting a review has been designed to comply with host country requirements, such as any applicable provisions for local consultation, licenses, permits and other regulatory approvals. - 22.
 In conducting reviews, EDC will benchmark projects against the relevant aspects of the IFC Performance Standards and any relevant internationally recognized sector specific or issue specific standards not addressed by the IFC Performance Standards.
-In cases EDC considers appropriate, EDC may benchmark projects against other internationally-recognized standards which EDC is satisfied are comparable to or higher than the IFC Performance Standards.
-EDC will require any adverse gaps EDC identifies between the standards to which the project has been designed and the international standards selected by EDC to be explained to EDC's satisfaction. - 22.
-On the basis of its review, EDC will conclude whether or not a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures.
-In the event that EDC has completed its review and is of the view that a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC will determine whether, despite these effects, EDC is justified in entering into a transaction in respect of such project. - 23.
-Grounds which in EDC's view justify providing support to a project that has adverse environmental and social effects despite mitigation measures include:
+In certain jurisdictions EDC considers appropriate, EDC may benchmark projects against other internationally recognized standards, such as European Community Standards, which EDC is satisfied are comparable to or higher than the IFC Performance Standards.
+EDC will require any adverse gaps EDC identifies between the standards to which the project has been designed and the international standards selected by EDC to be explained to EDC's satisfaction. - 23.
+On the basis of its review, EDC will come to a conclusion as to whether or not a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures.
+In the event that EDC has completed its review and is of the view that a project is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC will determine whether, despite these effects, EDC is justified in entering into a transaction in respect of such project.

-- the project is not expected, in EDC's view, to result in significant adverse environmental and social effects, taking into account, if applicable, mitigation measures; - EDC's satisfaction that the project is designed to meet or exceed internationally recognized good practices, guidelines or standards; or - the project represents an opportunity to improve environmental conditions in the host country above base-line conditions. - 24.
-Where EDC determines that it is justified in entering into a transaction related to a project that is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC may (but need not) enter into the transaction. - 25.
+- 24. Grounds which in EDC's view justify providing support to a project that has adverse environmental and social effects despite mitigation measures include: - the adverse environmental and social effects, taking into account mitigation measures, associated with the project are not in EDC's view significant; - EDC's satisfaction that the project is designed to meet or exceed internationally recognized good practices, guidelines or standards; - the project represents an opportunity to improve environmental conditions in the host country above base-line conditions; or - the project provides the opportunity to transfer environmentally sound technologies, services and knowledge to, or for the benefit of, the host country. - 25.
+Where EDC determines that it is justified in entering into a transaction related to a project that is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC may (but need not) enter into the transaction. - 26.
 Where EDC determines that it is not justified in entering into a transaction related to a project that is likely to have adverse environmental and social effects despite the implementation of mitigation measures, EDC will decline to enter into the transaction.